Blu3wolf/BMS-Docs/Acronyms.md

 IDENT | Indentification |
 IDM | Improved Data Modem | A wireless data link technology for A-A and A-G use.
-IFF | Identification Friend or Foe | A system currently unimplemented in BMS IFR | Instrument Flight Rules | Or, I Follow Roads
+IFF | Identification Friend or Foe | A system currently unimplemented in BMS IFI | In Flight Allignment | Alligning the INS in flight.
+IFR | Instrument Flight Rules | Or, I Follow Roads
 ILS | Instrument Landing System |
 IM | Inner Marker | Marker beacon for ILS approach.